 Richard L. Wallace is professor of environmental studies at Ursinus College and co-director of the college’s Robert and Shurley Knaefler Whittaker Environmental Research Station.
 He arrived at Ursinus in 2002 as founding chair of the Department of Environmental Studies, where he helped develop the undergraduate program on a foundation of reflective practice steeped in the theory and methods of integrative problem solving.
 He teaches courses on land stewardship, biodiversity conservation, food and agriculture, and the theory and practice of integrative problem solving.

 Wallace received his B.A. from the University of Vermont and a master’s and Ph.D. from Yale University; all three degrees are in interdisciplinary environmental studies.
 His research is focused in two areas: integrative problem solving in the conservation of species and ecosystems and the history and prospects of interdisciplinary environmental studies in American higher education.
 His current work is in three areas.
 In association with the Northern Rockies Conservation Cooperative, Wallace is working on a multi-year effort to assess educational programs in the Greater Yellowstone Ecosystem (GYE) and develop broadly integrative, problem oriented curricula for multiple audiences in the GYE.
-As well, for the Gulf of Mexico Research Initiative, Wallace is synthesizing lessons from the Deepwater Horizon oil spill disaster into recommendations for stronger regulation of offshore oil and gas development.
+As well, for the Gulf of Mexico Research Initiative, Wallace recently completed a project synthesizing lessons from the Deepwater Horizon oil spill disaster into recommendations for stronger regulation of offshore oil and gas development; the results have been published in the journal BioScience.
 Finally, for the past decade, Wallace has been writing and publishing about the challenges of teaching and learning interdisciplinary environmental studies in American higher education.
 His work on education and in the GYE is conducted with his research partner, Dr. Susan Clark of Yale University.